choroscope/about-choroscope/README.md

 Choroscope is a visualization platform for geospatial data.
 Created to showcase results for the [Local Burden of Disease (LBD)](http://www.healthdata.org/lbd) project at the [Institute for Health Metrics and Evaluation (IHME)](http://www.healthdata.org), Choroscope provides a flexible format for exploring and sharing data linked to geography.

+## What does the name mean?

+"Choroscope" is a synthetic word derived from the Greek χώρα (_chora_), "place," and σκoπέω (_skopeo_) "to look at, contemplate, or examine."
+Choroscope is about studying data as distributed over geography.

 ## How does Choroscope work?

 The platform ingests a geospatial data set with an accompanying configuration file specifying the shape of the data and details of how it should be displayed.
 A database creation tool, `choroscope-db`, builds a geospatial database from the data, and an application server, `choroscope-api`, makes it available as a web API.
 A frontend web application, `choroscope-app`, uses this API to display both choropleths and highly detailed image-like maps - for which pixel colorization is done in the browser with a custom WebGL renderer.
 The configuration language, defined in `choroscope-spec`, allows the addition of other visualizations, like line and bar graphs, to supplement the primary map-based view.